thomasschober/thomasschober.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Senior Research Fellow at the [New Zealand Work Research Institute](https://workresearch.aut.ac.nz/) at the Auckland University of Technology.
+I am a Senior Research Fellow at the [New Zealand Policy Research Institute](https://nzpri.aut.ac.nz/) (formerly known as New Zealand Work Research Institute) at the Auckland University of Technology.
 Before joining the AUT in 2021, I worked for the Department of Economics at the Johannes Kepler University Linz.
 I study topics in health, family, and labour economics.

 [thomas.schober@aut.ac.nz](mailto:thomas.schober@aut.ac.nz)